pungaliy/team4-201/fullcalendar-3.9.0/CONTRIBUTING.txt

 ## Contributing Locales

 Please edit the original files in the `locale/` directory.
 DO NOT edit anything in the `dist/` directory.
-The build system will responsible for merging FullCalendar's `locale/` data with the [MomentJS locale data].
+The build system will responsible for merging FullCalendar's `locale/` jsonData with the [MomentJS locale jsonData].

 ## Other Ways to Contribute